Emm/shortcut_release_helper/README.md

 # Shortcut release helper

-This is a command-line tool to retrieve the list of stories which will be deployed in a release
+This is a command-line tool to retrieve the list of stories from the [Shortcut](https://app.shortcut.com/) issue tracker which will be deployed in a release

 # Development